Tennessee Lottery: Daily Tennessee Jackpot

-The lottery introduced a new daily draw game in Nov.
-13, 2022, called as Daily Tennessee Jackpot.
+The Tennessee State Lottery Commission has introduced this game on November 13, 2022.
 Players pick 5 numbers from 1 to 38.
-The Jackpot start at $30,000, and it keeps rolling, until there's a winner.
-Players also win by matching at least 2, 3 or 4 numbers ($1, $5 and $100).
+The Jackpots start at $30,000 and increase by $10,000 until there's a winner.
+Players need to match their numbers to the drawn numbers to win the jackpot with prizes for matching 2, 3, or 4 main numbers drawn.
+Drawings are held every night just like the lottery’s cash 3 and cash 4 evening draws.

 Tennessee Cash

 Tennessee Cash is the first in-state progressive jackpot game.
 Players pick 5 numbers from 1 to 35, and 1 Cash Ball number from 1 to 5.
-The top prize increases (e.g., a jackpot) if there is no top prize winner.
-Players also win by matching at least 2, 3 or 4 numbers, without or with the Cash Ball number.
+The jackpot starts at $200,000 and grows from there and it can go up over $1,000,000.
+Players also win by matching at least 2 numbers, with or without the Cash Ball number.
 The minimum prize is a free Tennessee Cash QP ticket, for matching 2 main numbers.
 All other prizes are pari-mutuel.
 Drawing are held at Mondays, Wednesdays and Fridays.

 Multi-jurisdictional games

 Cash4Life

 The Tennessee lottery joined Cash4Life on November 1, 2015; it is also offered in Florida, Georgia, Indiana, Maryland, New Jersey, New York, Pennsylvania, and Virginia.

 Players choose 5 of 60 numbers in one field, and 1 of 4 green "Cash Ball" numbers in the second field.
-Live drawings are held on Monday and Thursday evenings at 9pm Eastern Time on Livestream.
+Live drawings are held on Monday and Thursday evenings at 9 pm Eastern Time on Livestream.
 The top prize (win or share) is $1,000-per-day-for-life ($365K yearly).
 Second prize is $1,000-per-week-for-life ($52K yearly).
 A winner of either "lifetime" prize can choose cash in lieu of the annuity.
 Unlike Tennessee's in-house draw games, Cash4Life is drawn with numbered balls and drawing machines (in New Jersey).